Skip to content

 num_auxilliary_qubits = int(np.ceil(np.log2(N)))

-We will implement a Phase Estimation [5] circuit.
-Each element in the circuit is a controlled operation of: \(\(|x\rangle \rightarrow |x\cdot a^{2^i}\mod N \rangle\)\) where \(a < N\) is a number such that \(\gcd(a, N)=1\).
-For this demonstration we picked \(a=7\). \(i\) is the index of the control qubit, located in the upper register.
+We implement a Phase Estimation [5] circuit.
+Each element in the circuit is a controlled operation of \(\(|x\rangle \rightarrow |x\cdot a^{2^i}\mod N \rangle\)\) where \(a < N\) is a number such that \(\gcd(a, N)=1\).
+For this demonstration we pick \(a=7\). \(i\) is the index of the control qubit, located in the upper register.

-The function unitary is used for decomposing the unitary matrix into quantum gates.
+The unitary function is used for decomposing the unitary matrix into quantum gates.

 from classiq import *